mmbman/Katagiri/jewel-mirror-awareness.md

 But if the situation is very turbulent and noisy, you cannot listen to one particular sound, because there are so many noises.
 If you want to listen to one particular sound then the situation must be calm.
 Then you can hear everything clearly.

-So here it uses the examples of a tethered colt and a trapped You are always proud of yourself, thinking “I am a Zen student who has studied for many years, “ then you are just like a tethered colt.
+So here it uses the examples of a tethered colt and a trapped rat.
+If you are always proud of yourself, thinking “I am a Zen student who has studied for many years,” then you are just like a tethered colt.
 Outwardly you are very calm, but inwardly you are like a tethered colt or a rat in a trap.

 Uneasy.